-- Biofeedback: The most common treatment for pelvic floor dysfunction is biofeedback, done with the help of a physical therapist.
-This non-painful, non-surgical technique provides improvement for more than 75% of people with pelvic floor dysfunction.
-Physical therapists may take several approaches to biofeedback to retrain the muscles.
-These include using special sensors and video to monitor the pelvic floor muscles as the patient attempts to relax or contract them.
-The therapist then provides feedback and works with the patient on improving his or her muscle coordination.
+- Biofeedback: This is the most common treatment, done with the help of a physical therapist.
+Biofeedback is not painful, and helps over 75% of people with pelvic floor dysfunction.
+Your physical therapist might use biofeedback in different ways to retrain your muscles.
+For example, they may use special sensors and video to monitor the pelvic floor muscles as you try to relax or clench them.
+Your therapist then gives you feedback and works with you to improve your muscle coordination.

-- Relaxation techniques: Your physician or physical therapist may recommend relaxation techniques such as meditation, warm baths, yoga and exercises.
+- Relaxation techniques: Your provider or physical therapist might also recommend you try relaxation techniques such as meditation, warm baths, yoga and exercises, or acupuncture.

 Will I need surgery to treat pelvic floor dysfunction?